telerik/teststudio-docs/docs/features/elements-explorer/elements-find-expression.md

 - AutomationId - search for an element having an automation ID of a specific value.

-- TextContent - search for an containing or not containing some text in the element.
+- TextContent - search for an element containing or not containing some text.

 - XamlTag - search for an element of a specific type.